pfheatwole/thesis/source/introduction.rst

 ..
 How do pilots estimate the structure of the wind field?

 The direct way to learn the structure of a wind field is to explore.
-The problem is that a wing remains airborne by constantly exchanging its momentum with the air, which means it is constantly spending energy; exploration takes time, and time has a significant energy cost.
+The problem is that exploration takes time, and time has a significant energy cost; a wing remains airborne by constantly exchanging its momentum with the air, which means it is constantly spending energy.
 Pilots cannot afford to explore at random; they need strategies for efficient path planning that will focus their exploration on promising regions.
 If their strategy fails, they can be left without sufficient altitude to continue their flight, or they can be blocked by a headwind that prevents them from reaching their destination (regardless of their altitude).

 Another direct source of information is to observe other objects interacting with the wind field.
-For example, dust, debris, and insects can be caught in air currents, providing information from a distance.
+For example, dust, debris, and insects can be caught in air currents, so their motion can provide information from a distance.
 Soaring birds, such as hawks and vultures, are excellent navigators of the wind field, and can indicate lifting air; even other pilots can provide a hint as to the conditions elsewhere.
 Also, although pilots are typically focused on the wind conditions at higher altitudes, useful information can be gained by observing behavior closer to the ground, such as vegetation and ripples on water.